 Weaker barriers include the need for different frequency of running forecasts: ocean forecasts often run daily with a single deterministic member but the atmospheric and the wave forecasts require sub-daily ensembles with several members.
-In ensemble modelling, inflated spread schemes are often employed (e.g. in the SST), toand generate a much larger spread than the ocean uncertainty, and must be modified in coupled systems (Lea et al., 2022).
-Nevertheless, the ocean and sea ice uncertainty needs thorough quantification against independent observational datasets for these schemes to be effective.
+In ensemble modelling, inflated spread schemes are often employed (e.g. in the SST), and generate a much larger spread than the ocean uncertainty, and must be modified in coupled systems (Lea et al., 2022).
 Finally, simple bureaucratic barriers such as the constraint of a common forcing model in international projects can also prevent the adoption of coupled modelling.